maxrothman/config/manual.md

     * ^↓: 1px
 * In the Chrome menu bar, select Chrome>Warn before quitting
 * Open Chrome developer tools, go to Settings, and under appearance, select "Dark theme"
-* Follow the instructions in `Stylus/README.md` to set up custom styles
 * In Preferences > Passwords, turn off "Offer to save passwords" (I use lastpass)
 * In the Evernote extension settings:
   * After clip: select "Automatically close clipper"